DATES: Now - Sept. 30, 2020 TIMES: 8:00 am – 1:00 pm PRICE: Free with general admission and membership

 Climb – Children will climb, balance, jump and crawl to develop confidence, balance, coordination and risk-assessment.

-Messy Materials – This area is filled with large-scale, loose parts to encourage building and imaginative play, which gives children a sense of accomplishment and belonging in the outdoors.
+Create – This area is filled with large-scale, loose parts to encourage building and imaginative play, which gives children a sense of accomplishment and belonging in the outdoors.

 Build – This area will feature blocks made from natural materials to give children a different sensory and spatial experience, while strengthening math skills and conceptual thinking.